bibanon/bibanon/Stories/Stories.md

 These are the stories that the Bibliotheca Anonoma considers our greatest treasures; for their heartwarming tale of a father and his daughter, and their immersive depiction of 4chan culture during the Civil War/Golden Age Era (2006-2008).

 * [[Damaged Goods]] - What happens when [[Anonymous]] decides to grow a heart and help a literally broken girl smile again?
 This is the story of a registered male nurse who posted to [[4chan]] about his newest patient, a triple amputee orphan.
-Believing that there was no way he could help her, he posted his story on /b/, hoping for some lulzy responses.
+  * Believing that there was no way he could help her, he posted his story on /b/, hoping for some lulzy responses.
 Unexpectedly, Anonymous showed empathy in epic proportions, pressing the man to give the girl a shoulder to cry on and maybe even give her a home.
-* [[Blindmute Loli]] - A spiritual sequel to Damaged Goods, Blindmute Loli is about an American everyman who finds his life turned upside down after he saves an orphan from the street.
-The injustice he suffers and the struggles he goes though just to see his adopted daughter will make you laugh, and will make you cry.
-Who knows if it's real or not, it's a good story nevertheless.
+* [[Blindmute Loli]] - A spiritual sequel to Damaged Goods, Blindmute Loli is about an American everyman who finds his life turned upside down after he saves, and later adopts an orphan from the street.
+  * The injustice he suffers and the struggles he goes though just to see his adopted daughter will make you laugh, and will make you cry.
+Nobody knows if it's real or not, but it's a good story nevertheless.

 ### Feels Bad Man

 Stories that will leave you crying.

-* [[Lee Won]] - A Robot from /r9k/ decides to start his own crappy rock band, known as the Korean Pop Robots 9000 after the star guitarist, Lee Won.
+* [[Lee Won]] - A Robot from /r9k/ decides to start his own crappy rock band.
+They call themselves "The Korean Pop Robots 9000" after their star guitarist, Lee Won.
 Hilarity ensues.
 And drama.
 And all those other emotions you see in a good band movie.
 Probably one of the stories here worth making a movie about.
 * [[Tramp Anon]] - The recollections of an anon thrown out of his house as a youngster, left homeless in a cold and hungry world.
-He faces tremendous pain and struggle in a vicious cycle of poverty, relying only on his will to survive.
+  * He faces tremendous pain and struggle in a vicious cycle of poverty, relying only on his will to survive.
 An immigrant girl decides to cut him some slack when no one else would, and bring him back to a normal life.
 * [[Cool Story Bro]] - A robot from /r9k/ opens his door to see a girl that he never wanted to think about ever again, begging him for help.

 ### The Forbidden Fruit